 - Work with health care providers to confirm health services are located in areas accessible to residents, prioritizing the communities with the most demonstrated need.

 VHB has worked extensively with communities across New England to develop master plans that elevate stakeholders’ needs, including the Towns of Hudson, Greenfield, Maynard, and Somerset, to name just a few.
-For more information about smart community planning for more sustainable, resilient, equitable places to live, work, and play, contact Donny or Geoffrey.
+For more information about smart community planning for more sustainable, resilient, equitable places to live, work, and play, contact Donny.